XBraid/xbraid/docs/Examples.md

 \f]
 where \f$ J_{\text{Target}} \f$ is a fixed and precomputed target value and \f$\gamma >0 \f$ is a fixed relaxation parameter.
 Those fixed values are stored within the `App`.

+## User Defined Structures and Wrappers

-In order to evaluate the time-independent part of the objective function (e.g. the postprocessing function \f$F\f$) and its derivative, two additional user routines are neccessary:
+In order to evaluate the time-independent part of the objective function (e.g. the postprocessing function \f$F\f$) and its derivative, two additional user routines are necessary. *There are no new user-defined data structures.*

 1. **PostprocessObjective**: This function evaluates the tracking-type objective function and the regularization term.
 The input variable `integral` contains the integral-part of the objective and returns the objective that is to be minimized \f$ F(I) \f$: